Nginx Security Hardening Step by Step

 Use security tools to identify common misconfigurations in your Nginx setup:

-ProtocolGuard’s Website Misconfiguration Scanner: run a quick test to identify protocol misconfigurations, including HTTP (with Nginx support).
+ProtocolGuard’s Website Misconfiguration Scanner: run a quick test to identify security misconfigurations, including HTTP misconfigurations.
 It helps detect issues and provides quick tips on how to fix them in your server setup.

 Nginx Server Security Test with ProtocolGuard